lykmapipo/ngAA/README.md

 });
 ```

+### signinRoute
-- **signinRoute :** Specify a signin route to be used with `ngAAAuthCtrl` internally.
+Specify a signin route to be used with `ngAAAuthCtrl` internally.
 Default to `/signin`.
 You can override this default on your module config as:
 ```js
 angular
 .module('yourApp',[